Job Prospects... At a glance

 The supply of nursing graduates is expected to increase in response to increasing demand for healthcare, the ageing nursing workforce, and changes in the New Zealand population size and structure.

 Internationally qualified nurses make up a substantial part of the New Zealand nursing workforce.
-Registered nurses specialising in aged care are on Immigration New Zealand's immediate skill shortage list for all regions.
+Registered nurses specialising in aged care are on Immigration New Zealand's long term skill shortage list for all regions.
 If a job appears on the skill shortage lists, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz